thecogworks/Cogworks.CogFlare/src/Cogworks.CogFlare/umbraco-marketplace-readme.md

 Brief explaination on some appsettings

+### CacheTime

+Set the cache duration (in seconds) for the `Cache-Control` header.

+If you set it to `0`, it will use `no-cache, no-store, must-revalidate`, which effectively disables browser caching.

+This is recommended if you want to ensure browsers always fetch the latest version of a page.

+### CacheTimeEdge

+Set how long (in seconds) Cloudflare should cache the response at the edge (i.e. on their servers).

+The value you enter here will be used for the `Edge-Cache` header.

+This only affects Cloudflare's edge caching — it doesn’t control browser caching.

+Useful for reducing load on your origin server while keeping things fast for end users.

 ### KeyNodes

 A **Key Node** is any content node that triggers a **FULL site cache purge** when it or its referenced nodes are changed (e.g., Site Settings, Navigation, Footers).